richard7714/Coding_records/README.md

-# Programmers
+# Coding_records
-Repo for record Programmers solving
+Repo for record solution for code problems.